 You can think of bile as dish soap with 2 key properties.

-#2 Act as an antimicrobial that prevents bacteria from growing in the small intestine by keeping the terrain intact and an environment where SIBO cannot thrive.
+#2 Bile is antimicrobial which prevents bacteria from growing in the small intestine.
+Optimizing bile flow is key to maintaining an environment in the small intestine where SIBO cannot thrive.

-I pinpointed a sluggish gallbladder and liver as the cause of my SIBO and since using phosphatidylcholine to improve bile flow and additional ox bile to reduce my SIBO I no longer experience heartburn which was one of my primary 'symptoms' of SIBO.
+I pinpointed a sluggish gallbladder and liver as the cause of my SIBO.
+Since using phosphatidylcholine and ox bile I no longer experience heartburn which was one of my primary 'symptoms' of SIBO.

-Utilizing digestive enzymes is also very beneficial to prevent SIBO by making sure that there are not excess undigested starches in the small intestine providing fuel for bacteria to proliferate upon.
+Digestive enzymes ensure there are no excess undigested starches in the small intestine for bacteria to ferment upon.